Source-robotics/PAROL-docs/docs/page3_1.md

 </p>

 After sucesssful wiring of the robot it should look something like this.

+Limit switches to 24V and signal.
+Inductive sensors to 24V, GND and signal.

 <p align="center">
 <img src="../assets/good_wire.jpg" alt="drawing" width="800"/> <br />